apache/skywalking/docs/powered-by.md

 # User Cases
 ## Alibaba Cloud
 Support SkyWalking agents and formats in Tracing Analysis cloud service.

+## China Eastern Airlines
+Integrated in the microservices architecture support platform.

 ## Qiniu Cloud
 Provide a customized version SkyWalking agent.
 It could provide distributed tracing and integrated in its intelligence log management platform.